Home

 Look up to discover the glass work of the Verhoeven Twins.
 A series of bubbles that have escaped the child’s toy, hovering impossibly overhead.
 The simplicity of these iridescent forms disguises the decade long effort by the brothers working with glass technicians on the island of Murano, Italy.
 From the upper balcony you will experience the bubbles close-up and better appreciate the oily shimmering effect of the glass.
 Stunning work aptly titled ‘Moments of Happiness’.

-Challenging the definition of sculpture is British artist Rana Begum, with her installation ‘No. 1029’ made up of 30 rectangular shapes.
+Challenging the definition of sculpture is British artist Rana Bagum, with her installation ‘No. 1029’ made up of 30 rectangular shapes.
 Like suspended piano keys, these shapes create distinct atmospheres depending on the angle of viewing.
 From one side, we have the sense of a peaceful melody, and from the other a concert of energy.

 Rana Begum - No 1029